FrugalX/ai_agents_ebook_draft/Chapter 9 Future Trends and Appli.md

 ### **Human-Agent Collaboration**
 The focus is shifting toward systems where humans and AI agents work seamlessly together.
 Applications include collaborative design tools, healthcare diagnostics, and educational platforms.

+### **AutoML and Self-Improving AI Agents**
+AutoML and self-improving AI agents are enabling models to evolve and optimize themselves without human intervention.
+These agents use reinforcement learning, transfer learning, and fine-tuning strategies to adapt to new tasks over time.

+#### **Key Technologies:**
+- **Google Vertex AI & Microsoft AutoML** for automated model training.
+- **Self-learning Agents** that refine their knowledge through experience.

 ---

 ## **9.2 Integration with Other Technologies (IoT, Robotics, etc.)**